PlummersSoftwareLLC/Primes/CONTRIBUTING.md

    and `total_time` is the total time it took to run, which would be sligtly more than 5 seconds, in an `en_US` formatted decimal value (so, use `.` instead of `,` for the decimal separator).
+   `num_threads` is the amount of threads that were used (so 1 for a single-threaded solution).
 * Your solution adheres to the requirements of the category.
 * You own copyright to all code and are willing to license that code under BSD-3 or compatible, or the code is available under BSD-3 or compatible.